cfech/docker-kubernetes/README.md

 - hostpath could also be useful if we want to share some data with a pod at start

-- not really useful if we have multiple nodes ( minikube only provides 1 node)
+- not really useful if we have multiple nodes ( minikube only provides 1 node), data will be removed when node is destroyed
 - real world apps usually have multiple nodes

 ### 214 Understanding CSI Volume Type ###